Charles Boyer: Early acting career

 Boyer performed comic sketches for soldiers while working as a hospital orderly during World War I. He began studies briefly at the Sorbonne, and was waiting for a chance to study acting at the Paris Conservatory.

 He went to the capital city to finish his education, but spent most of his time pursuing a theatrical career.
 In 1920, his quick memory won him a chance to replace the leading man in a stage production, Aux jardins de Murcie.
 He was successful.
 Then he appeared in a play La Bataille and Boyer became a theatre star overnight.

-In the 1920s, he not only played a suave and sophisticated ladies' man on the stage but also appeared in several silent films.
+In the 1920s, he played charming and charismatic characters on both stage and in silent films.

 Early French films

 Boyer's first film was L'homme du large (1920), directed by Marcel L'Herbier.
 He had roles in Chantelouve (1921), Le grillon du foyer (1922), and Esclave (1922).
 At first, he performed film roles only for the money and found that supporting roles were unsatisfying.
 However, with the coming of sound, his deep voice made him a romantic star.
 Boyer focused on theatre work for a number of years.
 He returned to the screen with Infernal Circle (1928), Captain Fracasse (1929), and La barcarolle d'amour (1930).

 Early trips to Hollywood

 Boyer was first brought to Hollywood by MGM who wanted him to play the Chester Morris part in a French version of The Big House (1930), Révolte dans la prison (1931).
 Boyer had an offer from Paramount to appear in a small role in The Magnificent Lie (1931) with Ruth Chatterton, directed by Berthold Viertel.
 It was his first English speaking role.
 He went back to MGM to make Le procès de Mary Dugan (1931), the French version of The Trial of Mary Dugan (1929).
-He did Tumultes (1931) for director Robert Siodmak.
+He did Tumultes (1932) for director Robert Siodmak.
 Then he did the English-language The Man from Yesterday (1932) with Claudette Colbert at Paramount again directed by Viertel.
 He had a choice small role in Jean Harlow's Red-Headed Woman (1932) at MGM.